 ≥2yrs: not applicable.

 Give as a slow IV infusion over 60mins. <2yrs: 1.1×1014 vg/kg (see full labeling).
-Starting one day prior to Zolgensma infusion: give systemic corticosteroids equivalent to oral prednisolone 1mg/kg/day for 30 days, then taper dose for the next 28 days if LFTs are unremarkable.
+Starting one day prior to Zolgensma infusion: give systemic corticosteroids equivalent to oral prednisolone 1mg/kg/day for 30 days, then taper dose gradually over the next 28 days if LFTs are unremarkable.

-Risk of acute serious liver injury.
+Risk of acute serious liver injury and acute liver failure (esp. preexisting liver impairment or acute hepatic viral infection).
+ALT, AST, or total bilirubin levels (except due to neonatal jaundice) >2×ULN: not studied.
 Monitor liver function prior to infusion, weekly for the 1st month, then every other week for the 2nd/3rd months until unremarkable results.
-Monitor platelets, troponin-I prior to infusion, weekly for the 1st month, then every other week (platelets) and monthly (troponin-I) for the 2nd/3rd months until levels return to baseline.
+Monitor creatinine, CBC prior to infusion.
+Monitor platelets and troponin-I prior to infusion, weekly for the 1st month, then every other week (platelets) and monthly (troponin-I) for the 2nd/3rd months until levels return to baseline.
+Monitor for thrombotic microangiopathy (TMA); evaluate for hemolytic anemia and renal dysfunction if thrombocytopenia develops.
+Increased risk of serious systemic immune response; delay infusion in those with concurrent infections until resolved.
 Perform baseline anti-AAV9 antibody testing prior to infusion; may retest if titers are >1:50.
+Consult a specialist if acute serious liver injury/liver failure is suspected, troponin elevations accompanied by signs/symptoms, or TMA occurs.
 Premature neonates: delay infusion until full-term gestational age is reached.

 Adjust vaccination schedule to accommodate concomitant corticosteroid use before and after infusion.